Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moody's Investor Service also downgraded Israel's rating, warning that the conflict would become a significant economic and political burden for Israel in the long term.

-Israeli soldiers fire on tanks after returning from the Gaza Strip at the southern Israeli border, January 1.
+Israeli soldiers fire artillery at a tank after returning from the Gaza Strip on Israel's southern border, January 1.
 Photo: Amir Levy

 Israel has fought many conflicts since its founding in 1948, but this is the most expensive.
 According to the Israeli news site Ynet, as of January, the Israeli military was spending $272 million a day on the war.
 At the time, the total cost was estimated at $60 billion, including military expenditures, damage to civilian infrastructure, and compensation to Israeli businesses.
-That figure has likely risen significantly since then.
+This figure is likely to have increased significantly since then.

-Mr. Plesner noted that the government has not taken the necessary steps to mitigate the economic damage.
+Mr. Plesner noted that the government has not taken the necessary steps to minimize the economic damage.
 “There is not enough funding to cover the costs of the conflict, including military and civilian costs.
-The longer the conflict lasts, the deeper its economic impact will be.”
+The longer the conflict lasts, the deeper its economic impact.”

 Biden's re-election prospects